TheAlienNetwork/CodeQuest/replit.md

   - ✅ Enhanced streak system for production use
   - ✅ Custom scrollbar styling for better UX
   - ✅ AI tutor buttons for getting solutions and explanations
+  - ✅ User authentication with email and adventurer name
+  - ✅ Profile management with image upload capability
+  - ✅ Session persistence with localStorage
+  - ✅ Profile icon in top-right corner with dropdown menu
 - **Verified Functionality**: All core features working correctly:
   - ✅ Python code execution working
   - ✅ Quest completion and progression working